 Twine’s recent publications include:

-Geek Girls: caste, class and gender inequality in Silicon Valley (in press)
+Geek Girls: Inequality and Opportunity in Silicon Valley

 “The Racial Contours of Queer Reproduction”, in Routledge Handbook of Anthropology of Reproduction, (with M. Smietana) edited by Sallie Han and Cecilia Tomori (2021)